JulienRouse/blog-data/content/blog/2_PSD_post_mortem.md

 *I'm not sure post-mortem is the right expression.*

-Anyway, a few weeks ago I obtained the PSD1 certification from [scrum.org](https://www.scrum.org) and this is a recap on my learning experience.
+Anyway, a few wee ks ago I obtained the PSD1 certification from [scrum.org](https://www.scrum.org) and this is a recap on my learning experience.
 Also at the end there are tips for you if you want to try it as well!

 ## Disclaimer about certifications